 - Have the product available for subscription.

-For more information on how you can allow your customers to add products to their existing subscriptions, please visit Subscription Management V2: Customer Perspective > Add a Product to an Existing Subscription.
+For more information on how you can allow your customers to add products to their existing subscriptions, please visit Subscription Management: Customer Perspective.

 If the product doesn't belong to an existing subscription group, but you'd still like to allow your customer to add it to their existing subscription, you can add the product on their behalf.
-To see how this is done, please visit Subscription Management V2: Merchant Perspective > Add a Product to an Existing Subscription.
+To see how this is done, please visit Subscription Management: Merchant Perspective.

 If your customer is seeing an error when trying to add a product to their subscription, please view the troubleshooting step below, under I am seeing an error when trying to add a product to an existing subscription.